 Toy dinos or animals of choice

-(while I purchased our dinos at the dino center, you can purchase small toys and the balloons/ziploc bags at your local dollar store)
+(while I purchased our dinos at the dino center, you can buy small toys and the balloons/Ziploc bags at your local dollar store)

 NOW THE FUN BEGINS!

-Step 5: Have your kids put on their protected googles to protect their eyes from the ice, and give them a hammer.
-With younger children you're going to want to be careful and guide them in the proper use of a hammer.
-For very young children you can break it for them and then place your frozen fossil in the sun so they can see it melt away.
-Bigger kids however, will have a blast chipping the ice away to reveal their fossil.
+Step 5: Have your kids put on their protected goggles to protect their eyes from the ice, and give them a hammer.
+With younger children, you’re going to want to be careful and guide them in the proper use of a hammer.
+For very young children, you can break it for them and then place your frozen fossil in the sun so they can see it melt away.
+Bigger kids, however, will have a blast chipping the ice away to reveal their fossil.

 That’s it!
 Super easy!

 You can have your children identify their dinosaurs that they’ve excavated from the ice, this is a great way to learn your dinosaurs.
 It’s also a great way to cool down in the summer heat.